-A building or land shall be used only for the following purposesprincipal uses and structures.
+A building or land shall be used only for the following purposes.
 Detailed limitations and standards for these uses may be found in Article III, Section 1.

-- 1. Adaptive reuse of historic structures for a permitted principal use - 1.2.
-Agriculture - 2.3.
-The keeping, dairying or raising for sale of animals, fish, birds, or reptiles but not including poultry houses, feedlots, horses, mules, or confinement dairies on farms. - 3.4.
-Aquaculture, including accessory processing and sales. - 4.5.
-Camp, day or boarding, private or commercial, but not recreational vehicle or migrant labor camps. - 5.6.
-Detached single family dwellings. - 6.7.
-Erosion and flood control structures. - 7.8.
-Greenhouses, wholesale or retail - 8.9.
-Hunting blinds and hunting preserves. - 9.10.
-Personal wireless facilities collocated - 10.11.
-Public and private parks and playgrounds for the purpose of conserving and enjoying the natural resources, - 11.12.
-Stable, private - 12.13.
-Stable, public - 13.14.
-Mobile homes existing and in use as of January 16, 1996
+- 1. Agriculture

+- 2. The keeping, dairying or raising for sale of animals, fish, birds, or reptiles but not including poultry houses, feedlots, horses, mules, or confinement dairies on farms.

+- 3. Aquaculture, including accessory processing and sales.

+- 4. Camp, day or boarding, private or commercial, but not recreational vehicle or migrant labor camps.

+- 5. Detached single family dwellings.

+- 6. Erosion and flood control structures.

+- 7. Greenhouses, wholesale or retail

+- 8. Hunting blinds and hunting preserves.

+- 9. Personal wireless facilities collocated

+- 10. Public and private parks and playgrounds for the purpose of conserving and enjoying the natural resources,

+- 11. Stable, private

+- 12. Stable, public

+- 13. Mobile homes existing and in use as of January 16, 1996